Tornadoes of 2021: April 17 (Indonesia)

 A tornado touched down in Meko Village, West Pamona Sub-District, Poso Regency in Sulawesi, heavily damaging several homes and two churches.
 One person was killed.
 Total losses were estimated at Rp 130 million (US$9,100).

 April 23–25 (United States)

 EF2 damage to a home that was shifted off its foundation and sustained partial roof loss southwest of Douglas, Georgia.

 Beginning on the afternoon of April 23 into the early morning hours of April 25, severe thunderstorms moved across the Southern United States.
-Multiple photogenic tornadoes were observed in North Texas on April 23, including an EF2 tornado that heavily damaged a farm, snapped power poles, and threw vehicles west of Lockett.
+Multiple tornadoes were observed in North Texas on April 23, including an EF2 tornado that heavily damaged a farm, snapped power poles, and threw vehicles west of Lockett.
 Another EF2 tornado snapped many trees and damaged homes southwest of Douglas, Georgia, on April 24, including one that was shifted off of its foundation.
 Two people were injured when an EF1 tornado flipped a mobile home west of Haleburg, Alabama, as well.
 A total of 14 tornadoes were confirmed.
 Severe weather relating to the storm system forced the Atlanta Braves to postpone a Major League Baseball game against the Arizona Diamondbacks.